department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/research/user-research/FL-Search-march2020-research-plan.md

 # Research plan for facility locator user expectations for search
-Prepared by Aricka Lewis, Ad Hoc | February 2020
+Prepared by Aricka Lewis, Ad Hoc | March 2020

 ## Goals
 The goal of this research is to understand users expectations for search results, including the following: